Case Study: Medor

 As the seedlings grow, the volunteers transfer them to larger containers.
 When the plants are ready, community members, including school children, transplant them on the mountainside as part of a work party known as a kombit.
 Participants learn to maintain trees that have been out planted in the communities and to curtail animals from free grazing in agricultural areas.

-Since 2010, 700,000 trees have been transplanted onto the mountainsides from the 8 tree nurseries in the 74 square mile parish.
+Since 2010, some 1,337,000 trees have been transplanted onto the mountainsides from the 10 tree nurseries in the 74-square-mile parish.
 Key to the program’s success is one-on-one and group training provided by SFA agronomists.
 The training enables the community and individual smallholder farmers to successfully maintain their trees and learn to be problem solvers instead of just beneficiaries.
 Women farmers are equal partners with the men in this training and in the entire program.

 Another important element of the agro-forestry program is the mix of plants cultivated.
 They include trees that produce food such as oranges, breadfruit, and papaya for family use and sale; trees for timber and handicrafts; and coffee, which is a cash crop.